xiaozhaoGithub/spark-player/README.md

-# ffmpeg-player
+# spark-player
-Video player based on Qt and FFmpeg development
+A video player developed based on Qt and FFmpeg.
+The rendering method uses OPenGL or SDL.